 Biology: Three domains of life, Diversity in Living World, Cell Structure and Cell Theory and Tissues, Plant Physiology and Human Physiology, Photosynthesis, Digestion and Absorption, Morphology and Modifications, Reproduction, Genetics, Heredity and Variations, Biology and Human Welfare, Biotechnology and its applications, Ecology, Organism & Environment, and Biodiversity and its conservation.

-AIPMT (NEET) Examination Dates:
+AIPMT (NEET) Exam Dates:

 Candidates can download the admit card from 15th April 2019.
 Admission card will be released on the website of NTA and only successfully registered candidates will be able to download the admit card.
 Without admit card, candidates will not be allowed to appear for the examination.
 NEET 2019 will be conducted on 5th May 201 in a single session on a single day.
 The exam will be conducted from 10.00 am to 1.00 pm.
 It will be conducted via offline mode.